merenlab/merenlab.org/software/anvio/help/artifacts/external-gene-calls/index.md

            |______ gene X _______|
 ```

 The `start` and `stop` positions in the input file for this gene should be `3` and `26`, respectively.
-Which means, if you are trying to generate an external gene calls file from gene calls produced by a gene caller that reports start/stop positions starting with the index of `1` rather than `0`, you basically need to subtract one from the start position of every gene call for a matching anvi&#39;o external gene calls file.
+Which means, if you are trying to generate an external gene calls file from gene calls produced by a gene caller that reports start/stop positions starting with the index of `1` rather than `0`, you basically need to subtract one from the start position of every gene call for a matching anvi'o external gene calls file.

 Gene `start` and `stop` positions do not care about the direction of the gene as they simply address how the gene sequence should be sliced out from a longer sequence.
 Whether a gene is forward or reverse is defined in the column `direction`.